slicebox/dicom-streams/README.md

 Streaming binary DICOM data may originate from many different sources such as files, a HTTP POST request, or a read from a database.
 Akka Streams provide a multitude of connectors for streaming binary data.
 Streaming data arrives in chunks (`ByteString`s).
-In the Akka Stream nomenclature, chunks originate from _sources_, they are processed in _flows_ and and folded into a non-streaming plain objects using a _sink_.
+In the Akka Stream nomenclature, chunks originate from _sources_, they are processed in _flows_ and and folded into a non-streaming plain objects using _sinks_.

 This library provides flows for parsing binary DICOM data into DICOM parts (represented by the `DicomPart` interface) - small objects representing a part of a data element.
 These DICOM parts are bounded in size by a user specified chunk